Curated Wireless Datasets for Aerial Network Research: Ray Tracing Simulation and Measurement Comparison Dataset

 \subsection{Description of Hardware and Software}

 The predefined trajectory and altitude over time of the UAV are demonstrated in Fig.~\ref{fig:DLee_trajectory_altitude_measurement_RSS}.
 The UAV takes off near the LW1 tower.
 After takeoff, the UAV sweeps LW2 and LW3 towers.
 The UAV returns to LW1 and lands on the ground.
-Each waypoint of the trajectory is highlighted with a letter, which corresponds to vertical lines in Fig.~\ref{fig:DLee_altitude_measurement_RSS}.
+Each waypoint of the trajectory is highlighted with a letter, which corresponds to vertical lines in Fig.~\ref{fig:DLee_altitude_measurement_RSS}, and the blue horizontal arrows between the vertical lines highlight the hovering duration at each waypoint.
 The UAV and LW towers have SISO antenna setups with $3.3$~GHz carrier frequency.
 The RSS is recorded by a dual-channel USRP B210 and GNU Radio at each tower while the UAV transmits signals.
 The RSS is measured for $20$~ms for every $100$~ms intervals.

 For the RT, NVIDIA Sionna~\cite{Donggu_nvidia_sionna} is used with support of the Open Street Map (OSM) database~\cite{Donggu_osm} for geographic and building information and Blender~\cite{Donggu_blender} for 3D modeling.
 To consider the realistic effects of the trees in the LWRFL areas, we implement a simple tree model and populate it in the Lake Wheeler area, as shown in Fig.~2 of~\cite{Donggu_OJVT}.
 We adopt predefined material settings for RT simulation from Sionna.
 Specifically, the surface materials of the buildings are set to concrete and medium dry ground, which are defined as ``itu\_concrete'' and ``itu\_medium\_dry\_ground'', respectively.
 On the other hand, a tree model consists of a wooden cylinder with ``itu\_wood'' and a cone on top of the cylinder with custom foliage material constants, which is calculated under~\cite{Donggu_itu_R_vegetation}.